A Driving Tour of African-American History in Washington County, MD

 by Dr. Emilie Amt

-(Updated by Visit Hagerstown Staff 1/31/2022)
+(Updated by Visit Hagerstown Staff 2/3/2022)

 Washington County is rich in African-American history.
 Here’s a suggested driving tour of African-American history sites that can be done in a morning or a day, depending on how long you spend at the various sites.
 Many of these sites have limited indoor visiting hours, but most (though not all) of the grounds are open during daylight hours.
 As you drive from south to north on this tour, you’ll move gradually from sites of slavery to sites of freedom.
 (Or of course you can do the tour in reverse order if that works better for you.)
 Places where you can eat meals are built in.

-Drive north on 34 E to the town of Sharpsburg, site of the 1862 battle of Antietam, which prompted the Emancipation Proclamation.
+Drive north on 34 E to the town of Sharpsburg, site of the 1862 Battle of Antietam, which prompted the Emancipation Proclamation.
 You can visit the National Battlefield, but don’t miss Tolson’s Chapel.
 Going east on Main Street, turn right on South Mechanic Street, then turn left onto High Street, and Tolson’s will be on your left, across from Burkholder’s Bakery.
 This small church was built by newly freed African Americans in 1866; it also served as a Freedmen’s Bureau school.
 Meticulously restored and maintained, Tolson’s Chapel is open for special events and by appointment.
 You can also email tolsons.chapel@gmail.com to arrange a personal tour.
 If you’re there when it’s closed, peek in the windows, read the informative historical marker, and explore the cemetery.
 Check out the Tolson’s Chapel website for a wealth of information.

 Bonus site if you have time: Head south out of Sharpsburg (on Harpers Ferry Road) to the ruins of Antietam Iron Works.
 This early nineteenth-century industrial site was worked by a mix of free and slave labor, as was common in the local iron industry.
 In about 1836, the enslaved workers here protested against mistreatment by the owner’s agent and white co-workers.
 The slaves threw one of the white men across the millstream and then hid out in the nearby hills until a peaceful resolution was reached.
 The remaining ruins of the furnace are impressive.
 Read about the site at the C&O Canal Trust website.